Easy Delicious Date Nut Bread

 I use this loaf pan when I make this simple recipe.
 It makes it beautiful too!

-The loaf pan sure makes this a beautiful recipe to serve to family and friends.
+The loaf pan makes this a baked bread recipe for family and friends.

-So making date nut bread easily is great for dessert as well as breakfast!
+So making date nut bread easily is great for dessert, breakfast, and everything in between!

 To get the best shelf life from the date nut bread, cover it with aluminum foil or plastic wrap in a plastic bag to prevent it from drying out.